How to Style a Thanksgiving Dough Bowl Centerpiece in Minutes

 4. Layer in Faux Florals.

-Here’s where the color theme comes in…
+Here’s where the color palette comes together…

 I tucked in white hydrangeas, burgundy hydrangeas, and dried limelight hydrangeas (in the perfect soft green shade💚), spacing them all out to create balance.
 I think I’ve used these white real touch hydrangeas for every season.